stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use Products That Enable Concurrency and async

-By default, each Python process uses a single thread on a single CPU, so that it can can only perform one operation at a time.
+By default, each Python process uses a single thread on a single CPU.
+This means that each process only performs one operation at a time.
 You can have multiple threads within a process, but this only enables switching between threads.
-To achieve full concurrency with Python, you must run multiple Python processes so that each process can run its threads on a separate CPU.
+If you need to achieve full concurrency with Python, you must run multiple Python processes, so that each process can run its threads on a separate CPU.

 When you need to run operations at any scale, look for existing products that suit your needs.
-For example, you can use a workflow engine such as [Apache Airflow](https://airflow.apache.org/) or [Prefect](https://www.prefect.io/) to run tasks, or build a Web application by combining a framework like [FastAPI](https://fastapi.tiangolo.com/) with an application server, such as [Granian](https://github.com/emmett-framework/granian) or [Gunicorn](https://gunicorn.org/).
-These products enable you to run your Python code concurrently on multiple CPUs or multiple computers, and can use asynchronous code when it makes sense to do so.
+For example, you can use a workflow engine such as [Apache Airflow](https://airflow.apache.org/) or [Prefect](https://www.prefect.io/) to run sets of tasks, and build a Web application by combining a framework like [FastAPI](https://fastapi.tiangolo.com/) with an application server such as [Granian](https://github.com/emmett-framework/granian) or [Gunicorn](https://gunicorn.org/).
+The [Dask](https://www.dask.org/) and [Ray](https://docs.ray.io/en/latest/index.html) frameworks enable you to distribute computations at large scale.
+All of these products enable you to run your Python code concurrently on multiple CPUs and on multiple computers, and can use asynchronous code.

 The [asynchronous features of Python](https://docs.python.org/3/library/asyncio.html) enable threads to avoid blocking on I/O operations.
 To use asynchronous I/O in your code, you must use a Python library or framework that supports it.
 For example, the FastAPI Web framework [supports both types of function](https://fastapi.tiangolo.com/async/) in the same application.
 Code that uses asynchronous I/O must not call _any_ other function that uses synchronous I/O, such as _open()_, or the _logging_ module in the standard library.
 Instead, you need to use either the equivalent functions from _asyncio_ in the standard library or ensure that the products and libraries that you use are designed to support asynchronous code.